 “I consider it a great privilege to contribute my knowledge and experience to the mission of the Sable Island Institute.
 In particular, I will continue to promote the Institute’s collaboration with the CWHC’s regional node at the AVC in order to better understand causes of mortality in wildlife.”

 “My interest in working with the Sable Island Institute is threefold.
-First, the beauty and wonder of Sable Island’s natural and cultural history is enchanting and awe-inspiring to me.
+First, the beauty and wonder of Sable Island’s natural and cultural history is enchanting and awe-inspiring to me and I think that bringing diverse opportunities for individuals to experience the wonder and beauty of Sable Island (even remotely) is an exceptional endeavour.
 Second, Sable Island offers a unique and rare opportunity to study biological and ecosystem processes in isolation.
-And finally, I think that bringing diverse opportunities for individuals to experience the wonder and beauty of Sable Island (even remotely) is an exceptional endeavour.”
+Third, as a curator of Nova Scotia’s zoology and natural history, I think it is important to protect and capture the unique and diverse qualities of Sable Island so that they can be studied for generations to come.”

 Jordan was born and raised on Vancouver Island in British Columbia, where his research interests in coastal geomorphology and Quaternary geology developed.
 Jordan’s research has until recently been focussed on the coastal areas of BC, where he worked up and down the coast in areas such as Haida Gwaii, the Hakai Protected Area, and western Vancouver Island.
 His focus was sediment budgets for coastal restoration projects, climate change adaptation, coastal erosion, and late Quaternary reconstruction and paleogeography.
 He did a postdoc at the University of Calgary where he acted as a project manager/science advisor for UAV application development.